-In India, river systems have a large and intricate network in which most of the rivers are the part of Himalayan.
-Other than these, there are numerous water bodies present in the subcontinent by which it makes wettest place in the world after South America.
+In India, river are connected with each other, in which most of the rivers are the part of Himalayan drainage system.
+India is the second wettest place after South America due to the presence of numerous water bodies present in the subcontinent by which it makes wettest place in the world after South America.
 Snowfall is the main source of water in the India recorded as 4000 km3.
-Ganga-Brahmaputra-Meghna system is the major provider of total water resources potential of the country.
-It shares about 60% of total water resources potential of the various rivers (Mall, Bhatle and Pandey, 2007).
+Ganga-Brahmaputra-Meghna system is the most important river system.
+It shares about 60% of total water among various rivers (Mall, Bhatle and Pandey, 2007).